 Step 2: Define which emotions you would like to trigger in your clients when thinking of your brand

-Getting your customers to emotionally connect with your brand is the only thing that keeps them not to run away to your competition.
-That's why thinking about what emotions you would like to trigger in your customer's heart is what defines your brand.
+Getting your customers to emotionally connect with your brand is the only thing that keeps them not to run away from your competition.
+That’s why thinking about what emotions you would like to trigger in your customer’s heart is what defines your brand.

 Step 3: Determine your niche

 The third step is about identifying your niche, industry, or area you would like to impact when you start to scale your business.
 More than this, you should think about what would be the result of more people using your product/service.